bdferr/wat-test-project/README.md

 12. Choose a set of either all women or all men; a coin toss will make both equally likely.

-13. Create a German version and let the user switch back and forth between the two.
+13. Create German and Italian versions and let the user switch back and forth between the two.

 ## Option 2